Fundamental Data On REITs In COVID-19 Environment

 It is important to separate fundamental impact and market price impact.

-For REITs, market prices have fallen substantially while the fundamental impact has been significantly less.
+For REITs, market prices have fallen substantially, while the fundamental impact has been significantly less.

 We see this pricing dip as a significant opportunity.

-I posit that REITs, as measured by the Vanguard Real Estate ETF (VNQ) have become opportunistically priced due to a disproportionate fall in market price relative to the fundamental impact of the economic shutdown.
+I posit that REITs, as measured by the Vanguard Real Estate ETF (NYSEARCA:VNQ), have become opportunistically priced due to a disproportionate fall in market price relative to the fundamental impact of the economic shutdown.

 Origin of opportunity